jinghao/jinghao.github.com/_posts/2008-05-17-raise-oil-taxes.md

 <h3>Calculated Environmental Costs</h3>

 This part I hope is completely obvious.
-When there is a personal cost to environmental damage, people will consider it more.</li>
+When there is a personal cost to environmental damage, people will consider it more.

 <h3>Competing Interests</h3>